 What are the Methods Used in Calculating MIBOR?

 MIBOR is calculated through a combination of the two following methods:

-The combination of these two methods will also help avoid any attempt by the participants to connive and influence the rates in the market.
+The combination of these two methods also helps avoid any attempt by the participants to influence the rates in the market.
 However, a change in the methodology for computing the MIBOR was stipulated by the Reserve Bank of India following the introduction of FBIL overnight MIBOR in July 2015.
-The rate will be based on trade-weighted interbank call money transactions within market platforms.
+The rate will henceforth be based on trade-weighted interbank call money transactions within market platforms.
 Thus, the reference rates will be based on actual trade rates, as opposed to polling rates.

 Who are the Usual Market Participants in MIBOR?

 MIBOR’s panel of participants consists of 30 banks and primary dealers.
 This panel has a mixture of public and private sector banks, as well as foreign banks.
 Public banks include State Bank of India and Central Bank of India; private banks include Axis Bank Limited and HDFC Bank Limited; foreign banks include Citibank and Deutsche bank; primary dealers include ICICI Securities Ltd and PNB GILTS Ltd.